Igrium/mc-world-export/doc/vcap.md

 # .VCAP Specification
-The general purpose of vcap (voxel capture) files is to represent voxel worlds in which there can be different types of voxels, each with a different mesh, in a format that is void of any external dependencies.
+The general purpose of VCap (voxel capture) files is to represent voxel worlds in which there can be different types of voxels, each with a different mesh, in a format that is void of any external dependencies.
 It was designed with the purpose of exporting Minecraft worlds, and realtime changes to said worlds, into pieces of 3D software like Blender, although it is applicable to other applications as well.

 ## High Level Format
-VCAP files are essentially renamed zip files.
+VCap files are essentially renamed zip files.
 Changing the file extension from `.vcap` to `.zip`.
 The rest of this specification will assume we are looking inside the zip package as if it were a folder.

 ## The World
 The world, arguably the most dense element of the format, is stored in an uncompressed [NBT](https://wiki.vg/NBT) format within `world.dat`.
 It follows the following scheme

 - root - TAG_COMPOUND
     - frames - TAG_LIST: A list of "frames," or updates to the world.
 Currently, only one frame